MilesCranmer/symbolic_deep_learning/README.md

 - [My awesome model](https://drive.google.com/mymodel.pth) trained on ImageNet using parameters x,y,z.

-> 📋Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
+> TODO 📋Give a link to where/how the pretrained models can be downloaded and how they were trained (if applicable).
 Alternatively you can have an additional column in your results table with a link to the models.

 ## Results

-Our model achieves the following performance on :
+On the Newtonian simulations, each of these models achieve the following performance:

 ### [Image Classification on ImageNet](https://paperswithcode.com/sota/image-classification-on-imagenet)